Find Grad Schools

 90 Yearly Graduations

 The 7th most popular school in the country for public relations majors who are seeking their master's degree is Universidad del Sagrado Corazon.
 Roughly 4,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $4,230 per year.
-The public relations program at Universidad del Sagrado Corazon awarded 90 master's degrees during the 2020-2021 school year.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $4,410 per year.
+During the most recent year for which we have data, 90 people received their master's degree in public relations from Sagrado.
+Of these students, 73% were women and 100% were members of underrepresented racial-ethnic groups.

 #8